 Few reminders when using Boysen Automotive Lacquer:

-- It can only be used on interior surfaces, hence it’s the perfect paint for kitchen cabinets which isn’t directly exposed to sunlight.
-Its film isn’t UV resistant which may result to cracking and flaking if used outside.
+- It can only be used on interior surfaces, hence it’s the perfect paint for kitchen cabinets that isn’t directly exposed to sunlight.
+Its film isn’t UV resistant which may result in cracking and flaking if used outside.